- Parents Home

-The vaccine, which is a liquid given by mouth, is recommended at ages 2 and 4 months, and again at 6 months, depending on the brand of vaccine used.
+The vaccine is a liquid given by mouth.
+Children get it at ages 2 and 4 months, and again at 6 months, depending on the brand of vaccine used.

 Why Is the Rotavirus Vaccine Recommended?

-Rotavirus can cause severe diarrhea, which can lead to dehydration and, for some kids, hospitalization.
-Besides protecting the individual child, vaccination against rotavirus can help stop spread in the community.
+Rotavirus can cause severe diarrhea, which can lead to dehydration.
+Some kids who get it need care in a hospital.
+Besides protecting children who get the vaccine, immunization can help stop the spread of rotavirus in a community.

-Side effects can include diarrhea and vomiting, and a fever.
+Side effects can include diarrhea, vomiting, and a fever.

 When to Delay or Avoid Rotavirus Immunization